 - English 150: Study of Literature

-- 5 years teaching composition and literature at UNM-Albuquerque, 1 year teaching composition at Central New Mexico Community College, and currently in my fourth year teaching composition at UNM-Gallup.
+5 years teaching composition and literature at UNM-Albuquerque, 1 year teaching composition at Central New Mexico Community College, and currently in my seventh year teaching composition at UNM-Gallup.

 - Kuchera, Carolyn.
 "Manifest Destiny."
 In Oxford Bibliographies in American Literature.
 Eds.
 Jackson Bryer, Richard Kopley, and Paul Lauter.
 New York: Oxford University Press, 2016.

 - "A Recovered Interview with W.D.
 Howells."
 American Literary Realism 44.1 (Fall 2011): 74-79.

 - "Broken Spokes: Cultural and Commercial Transit in the Indigenous Hub of Gallup, NM."
 Western Literature Association Annual Conference.
 St. Louis, MO, October 2018.

 - "Farming on the Margins: Interpreting Agricultural Borderlands."
 American Literature Association Symposium on Frontiers and Borders in American Literature.
 San Antonio, TX, February 2016.

 - "American Rhythms: Composing Local and National Identity through Music Criticism in the WPA State Guides."
 Western Literature Association Annual Conference.
 Victoria, British Columbia, November 2014.